Redact Documents in RapidReview

 • Attachments to EML or HTML files can be extracted to pull out the component files.

-2. Click Launch RapidReview (wrench icon) Launch RapidReview.
+2. Click Launch RapidReview (wrench icon) Button to launch the RapidReview tool on a request.

-3. Find the file you want to finalize in the list of documents/files and select it Document link card.
+3. Find the file you want to finalize in the list of documents/files and select it Document management interface showing unprocessed documents and a highlighted file name.

 Note: